jonelo/jacksum-for-windows/README.md

 ## Customization

-You can modify the batch (menu item 4 at the Send To menu) if the default does not meet your need.
+You can modify the batch (just select item 4 at the Send To menu) if the default customized format does not meet your need or if you use a different editor rather than the Windows Notepad.

 ## Developer hints